 Remediating property on your own without any professional help is risky.
-Fire damage professionals are trained to do proper restoration work.We laid out specific steps to help you prepare for the restoration process as a homeowner.
+Fire damage professionals are trained on how to do proper fire damage restoration work.We laid out specific steps to help you prepare for the restoration process as a homeowner.

 Stabilize the property and ensure it is safe to enter

 - Check for signs of structural damage and inspect the property from outside before opening the door.

 - Wait for the inspector to deem property is safe to enter.

 Minimize damage to your property

 Soot and smoke cause damage to property even after extinguishing the fire.